Ryad-ht/Ryad-ht/README.md

-👋 Hello, I am @Ryad-ht, a data analyst.
+👋 Hello, I am @Ryad-ht, a data analyst & vibe coding

 I am currently working on case studies by myself and I am open to freelance or employment opportunities.